defaultxr/cl-patterns/README.md

 (play (car list))
 ```

-Or you can play the pattern itself:
+Or you can play the pattern itself, which will automatically convert it to a pstream for you "under the hood":

 ```
 (play pat)